The-Unleashed-Club/openMind/README.md

 # OpenMind

 Innovative Conversations: Powered by OpenAI's Cutting-edge API.
 The App give instant Responses to Your Messages in Real-time.
 App aslo can create original, realistic images and art from a text description.
 It can combine concepts, attributes, and styles which is powered by open-AI.
-We are using RapidAPI services to fullfill our requirements
+We are using RapidAPI services to fullfill our requirements.
+We are also wokring on cross-site conversation between different users where our app can give you professional suggestions to your messages, email etc.

 ### Our vision